-There are many reasons why a doctor recommends this type of surgery.
-The general condition where hysterectomy is recommended are:
+The following are the reasons why a doctor recommends this type of surgery.
+The general conditions where hysterectomy is recommended are:

 Kenya